eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 }
 ```

-We can search for unique services:
+We can search for exactly matching services:

 <!--[geoffrey][iceoryx_examples/icediscovery/iox_find_service.cpp][search for unique service]-->
 ```cpp